Mitarai Digital Folio

 Act 5 59

-Chorus’s dramatic peak falls in Act 5 with 59 lines — the act where the role carries the most weight on stage.
+Chorus’s dramatic peak falls in Act 5 with 59 lines.

 Voice signature